Ashutos777/Entertainer-Data-Analysis/README.md

 * Then after i have loaded the merged dataset into ms-excel sheet .
 * After that i have Created the pivot tables for creating Graphs and charts for my analysis .
-Note- all the steps i have done that i have attached the screenshots below please go through it .
+Note- all the steps i have done that i have attached the screenshots below please go through it . after that i have done / created graphs and charts b y using slicers .